troyhacks/MoonLight/docs/develop/installation.md

 **Step 5**: Upload MoonLight to an esp32-device

-* Connect an ESP32 device via USB (ESP32-S3 preferred) and select the device using the (second) 🔌 icon in the staturbar.
+* Connect an ESP32-device via USB and select the device using the (second) 🔌 icon in the staturbar.
+See [Hardware](https://moonmodules.org/MoonLight/gettingstarted/hardware/).
-    * Select esp32-d0 for a normal ESP32
-    * Select esp32-s3-devkitc-1-n16r8v for an ESP32-S3 ([recommended](https://s.click.aliexpress.com/e/_DBAtJ2H) or similar)

 !!! info "USB-to-serial chip drivers"